RomaKudryavtsev/twitter_in_flask/README.md

 2) Run `python app.py`

 *NB:* After project first start - *cookie_<screen_name>.json* files will be created in root directory (theses files are responsible for storing cookies for Client API providers sessions)

+## Notes re User's Tokens
+- From description of OAuth Process regarding user's tokens: <cite>You will use this to obtain the permanent access token for this user and store it locally.</cite> (https://developer.x.com/en/docs/authentication/oauth-1-0a/obtaining-user-access-tokens)
+- From Supabase Dev: <cite>...the tokens never expire unless a user revokes them</cite> (https://github.com/orgs/supabase/discussions/2961)